 Cost-effective ways to finish third floor or attic space

-Looking for ways to add low-cost square footage to your new home?
-Want floor plans with space for a future hobby area, game room, sports center, or guest retreat?
+Looking for ways to add low-cost square footage to your new home, with space for a future hobby area, game room, 'man cave', or guest retreat?

-Choosing a floor plan with an unfinished third floor or attic may be the answer.
-Learn more about building a new home in the Raleigh, NC area, below - with important questions to ask your builder.
+Learn more about building a new home in the Raleigh, NC area, below - with more important questions to ask your builder.

 How Much Does it Cost to Finish a Third Floor or Attic?

-The cost of finishing a third floor or attic space depends on several factors, including:
+The cost of turning unfinished bonus rooms into heated square footage depends on several factors, including:

 - Roofline Style and Size